 spatial frequency In optics and other fields, a measure of how often a repeating structure (such as a vertical line or bar) appears within a given unit of distance.

 SPF (sun protection factor) Number representing the amount of sun something blocks.
-For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (1 hour), SPF 4 should let you stay out four times as long, and so on.
+For example, if you normally begin to burn after half an hour in the sun, a sunscreen with an SPF of 2 should let you stay out twice as long (one hour), SPF 4 should let you stay out four times as long, and so on.

 spherical A contact lens design that is like a sphere and is fairly common; in contrast, toric lenses for astigmatism are football-shaped and are less common.